BusraRafa/3D_Car_race_game/README.md

  atmosphere, pulling players deeper into the futuristic world of Grid Auto Drive.
 So, buckle up and prepare to embark on an unforgettable journey where the skills and determination will determine players place among the grid-driving elite<br /><br />**II.
-PROPOSED METHODOLOGY**

-Our project named “GridAuto Drive” is a car speed con troller game.
+PROPOSED METHODOLOGY**<br /><br />Our project named “GridAuto Drive” is a car speed controller game.
 With starting the game, the player will be able to control the speed of the car and on the right side, other obstacles will be moving at their own speed.
 The goal of the player will be to control the speed of the car and to avoid